 Lectures by faculty and visitors on typical design problems encountered in engineering practice.
 During this semester each student will choose a senior design project for Engineering Design II.
 The project incorporates appropriate engineering standards and multiple realistic constraints.
 A preliminary design report is required.
 Not counted as a technical elective.
 Laboratory fee required.
 Fall.
 This course requires a "C" or better grade.

-Prerequisites: ESE or ECE major, U4 standing; Two ESE technical electives (excluding ESE 390 and ESE 499); project dependent; ESE 300
+Prerequisites: ESE or ECE major, U4 standing; Two ESE electives; project dependent; ESE 300